RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-02-21-emotion-classifier.md

 **Explanation**

-This block runs a focused step.
-It loads data, prepares inputs, or trains the model.
+This block loads data, prepares inputs, or trains the model.
 I kept the cell short so the outputs stay readable.
 I reused helpers from the modules when possible.
-This kept the notebook honest and close to production code.

 ## Files I uploaded to GitHub
 I added these files to the repository so the project runs without extra work.